Caramoor Center for Music and the Arts

 The couple bought the estate in 1928, largely because they were enchanted by the sunken gardens.
 Their original plan was to demolish the entire estate, keeping only the gardens, but the Depression forced them to change their plans.
-Instead of tearing down the estate, the remodeled it over the next several years, finally completing the process in 1939.
+Instead of tearing down the estate, they remodeled it over the next several years, finally completing the mansion and outbuildings in 1939.
+They commissioned architect Christian S. Rosborg to do the designs and the drawings for the estate are at the Westchester Historical Society.

 The following year, the Rosens began hosting musical performances at the estate for their friends.
 In 1946, the couple founded the Center and began hosting events which were open to the public.
 The first performance was held on February 16, 1946 with about 60 people in attendance.